Black hole scalar sirens in the Milky Way: Black-hole scalar sirens in the Milky Way

 Here, $N_\text{BH}(\omega_j)$ is the number of BHs whose emission falls within the $j^\text{th}$ frequency bin.
 Note that $N_\text{BH}(\omega_j)$ is itself a random variable subject only to the normalization constraint that $\sum_j N_\text{BH}(\omega_j)$ be equal to the total number of Galactic BHs.

 Each term in the squared brackets of \cref{eq:spectral_series} is a sum over coherent emitters with a fixed frequency $\omega_j$.
 For $N_\text{BH}(\omega_j)$ large enough, the amplitudes $s_n$ can be thought of as independently sampled from a restricted distribution of sirens whose parameters are constrained to yield emission in the $j^\text{th}$ bin.
 The phases $\delta_n$ are also assumed to be independent of $s_n$.
 The calculation then reduces to a classic problem in the theory of random processes \cite{Rayleigh01081880,Rayleigh01041919,RevModPhys.15.1,PapoulisPillai2002}, the study of which dates back to Rayleigh.
-The spectral decomposition for $\Phi_\text{rad,o}(t)$ itself is that of a Rayleigh-distributed random process\footnote{As explained in \cite{Rayleigh01081880,Rayleigh01041919,RevModPhys.15.1,PapoulisPillai2002,Foster:2017hbq,Gramolin:2021mqv}, formally, $\Phi_\text{rad,o}(t) = \sum_j \sqrt{|\tilde \Phi(\omega_j)|^2} R_j \cos(\omega_j t + \delta_j)$, where $\delta_i$ is a random variable distributed uniformly between $0$ and $2\pi$, while $R_i$ is sampled from a Rayleigh distribution with unit variance.
-On the other hand, $\Phi^2_\text{o}(t) = \sum_j |\tilde \Phi(\omega_j)|^2 R_j^2 \cos^2(\omega_j t + \delta_j)$, where $R_j^2$ is sampled from an exponential distribution with mean 2.}, while its spectral power density is
+The spectral decomposition for $\Phi_\text{rad,o}(t)$ itself is that of a Rayleigh-distributed random process\footnote{As explained in \cite{Rayleigh01081880,Rayleigh01041919,RevModPhys.15.1,PapoulisPillai2002,Foster:2017hbq,Gramolin:2021mqv,Cheong:2024ose,Bao:2025nsd}, formally, $\Phi_\text{rad,o}(t) = \sum_j \sqrt{|\tilde \Phi(\omega_j)|^2} R_j \cos(\omega_j t + \delta_j)$, where $\delta_i$ is a random variable distributed uniformly between $0$ and $2\pi$, while $R_i$ is sampled from a Rayleigh distribution with unit variance.}, while its spectral power density is

 is an expectation value computed over the restricted ensemble with $\tilde\omega^\text{o}_\phi =\tilde\omega_j$.
 Here, the various $p_x(x^n)$ are the unit-normalized distributions for the BH mass, spin magnitude, observer distance, angular position, and velocity, respectively.
 We have additionally assumed that each of these parameters is independently distributed.
 Equation \eqref{eq:conditional_expectation_value} effectively counts the number of ways a BH from the ensemble can have emission falling in the frequency bin $\omega_j$, as enforced by the delta function $\delta(\tilde \omega_\phi^\text{o}-\tilde \omega_j)$, weighted by the amplitude squared of the emitted field when those parameters are obtained.